July 1, 2026

 Questions

-No. "Help with the prompt" improves a prompt for the model and mode you've already picked.
-Pilot is a separate chat: it can pick the model itself, explain why, write the prompt, and — with your approval — run the generation, or just answer a question with no generation at all.
+- No. "Help with the prompt" improves a prompt for the model and mode you've already picked.
+Agent is a separate chat: it picks the model itself, explains why, writes the prompt, and — with your approval — runs the generation, or just helps talk through an idea with no generation at all.

-Some messages each month aren't charged; beyond that, every turn costs a small flat amount that depends on which Pilot model you picked.
+- Some messages each month aren't charged; beyond that, every turn costs a small flat amount that depends on which Agent model you picked.
 Generation itself is only charged once you approve a specific proposal with a shown price.